 The freeware utility from Microsoft to mount ISO Images doesn’t work in Windows 7 or Vista.
 Thankfully there’s another utility that does.

 Ever since Windows 8, it’s worth noting that ISO and VHD mounting is built right into the operating system.
-All you need to do is right-click, double-click, or select and use the Ribbon to Mount an ISO image.
-It’s just that simple:
+You have three options.
+You can:

 Once you’ve done so, you’ll see the ISO mounted as a new drive in Computer.
 You can right-click there to unmount when you’re done.